 Potential developments — crises versus solutions

-We will not be accepting registrations for Water: Its natural history and human abuse until December 31, 2021 at 12:00 AM.
+We aren't currently accepting bookings for Water: Its natural history and human abuse - CANCELED -.